My Goodness Kitchen

 • Shred your cabbage in to bite-ish size pieces if you can...it just makes the coleslaw easier to eat.

-Try it with a BBQ Black Bean Burger, a Jackfruit Burger or my easy Vegan Shawarma.
+• Try it with a BBQ Black Bean Burger, a Jackfruit Burger or my easy Vegan Shawarma.

-You could also serve it with this Lion's Mane Mushroom Steak from Wicked Kitchen or this Veggie Burger from Love and Lemons.
+• You could also serve it with this Lion's Mane Mushroom Steak from Wicked Kitchen or this Veggie Burger from Love and Lemons.

 Can I make coleslaw ahead?

-Totally.
+Yes you can, and should, make coleslaw ahead.
 A classic coleslaw loves a little time to wilt so making it a day ahead is perfect.
 If you want a crunchy version, you need to make it the same day as you serve it.

-How long will it last in the fridge?
+How long does vegan coleslaw last in the fridge?

 Coleslaw keeps well in the fridge in a sealed container for 3 to 4 days.

-How do I prevent watery slaw?
+How do I prevent watery coleslaw?

 • Tofu and noodles in a bowl with greens.